ledy-ccl/cs348-hw4/aux_readme_1.md

 ### Rule

-Represents a rule in our knowledge base.
-Has a list of statements (the LHS) containing the statements that need to be in our KB for us to infer the RHS statement.
+Represents a rule in our KB.
+Has a list of statements (the left-hand side or LHS) containing the statements that need to be in our KB for us to infer the right-hand-side or RHS statement.
 Also has fields tracking which facts/rules in the KB it supports and is supported by.

 **Attributes**

 - `name` (`str`): 'rule', the name of this class
 - `lhs` (`listof Statement`): LHS statements of this rule
-- `rhs` (`Statement`): RHS statment of this rule
+- `rhs` (`Statement`): RHS statement of this rule
 - `asserted` (`bool`): flag indicating if rule was asserted instead of inferred from other rules/facts in the KB
 - `supported_by` (`listof Fact|Rule`): Facts/Rules that allow inference of the statement
 - `supports_facts` (`listof Fact`): Facts that this rule supports